 The papacy was most recentlysede vacante from 21 April[6][7] to 8 May 2025 following the death ofPope Francis.[8]

-According toUniversi Dominici gregis, the government of theHoly See and the administration of the Catholic Church duringsede vacante falls to the College of Cardinals, but in a very limited capacity.
+According toUniversi Dominici gregis, the government of the Holy See and the administration of the Catholic Church duringsede vacante fall to the College of Cardinals, but in a very limited capacity.
 At the same time, all the heads of the departments of theRoman Curia "cease to exercise" their offices.
 The exceptions are theCardinal Camerlengo, who is charged with managing the properties of the Holy See, and theMajor Penitentiary, who continues to exercise his normal role.
-If either has to do something which normally requires the assent of the pope, he has to submit it to the College of Cardinals.Papal legates continue to exercise their diplomatic roles and both theVicar General of Rome and theVicar General for the Vatican City State continue to exercise their pastoral role during this period.
+If either has to do something which normally requires the assent of the pope, he has to submit it to the College of Cardinals.Papal legates continue to exercise their diplomatic roles and both theVicar General of Rome and theVicar General for the Vatican City State continue to exercise their pastoral roles during this period.
 Thepostal administration of theVatican City State prepares and issues special postage stamps for use during this particular period, known as "sede vacante stamps".

 Thecoat of arms of the Holy See also changes during this period.
 Thepapal tiara over thekeys is replaced with theumbraculum, orombrellino inItalian.
 This symbolizes both the lack of a pope and the governance of the camerlengo over thetemporalities of the Holy See.
 The camerlengo also ornaments hisarms with this symbol during this period, which he removes once a pope is elected.
 Previously during this period, the arms of the camerlengo appeared on commemorativeVatican lira coinage.
 It now makes its appearance onVatican euro coins, which are legal tender in allEurozone states.

-Theinterregnum is highlighted by thefuneralMass of the deceased pope and the general congregations of the College of Cardinals for determining the particulars of the election, and finally culminating in thepapal conclave to elect a successor.
+The interregnum is highlighted by thefuneralMass of the deceased pope and the general congregations of the College of Cardinals for determining the particulars of the election, and finally culminating in thepapal conclave to elect a successor.
 Once a new pope has been elected, andordained bishop if necessary, thesede vacante period ends, even before thepapal inauguration.

 Cardinals present in Rome may wait a maximum of fifteen days after the start of the vacancy before they hold the conclave to elect the new pope, although this period may be extended by five days by a vote of the college.
-After twenty days have elapsed, they must hold the conclave, even if some cardinals are not present.
-The period from the death of the pope to the start of the conclave was often shorter but, after CardinalWilliam O'Connell arrived too late for two conclaves in a row,Pope Pius XI extended the time limit.
+After twenty days have passed, they must hold the conclave, even if some cardinals are not present.
+The period from the death of the pope to the start of the conclave was often shorter, but after CardinalWilliam O'Connell arrived too late for two conclaves in a row,Pope Pius XI extended the time limit.
 With the next conclave in 1939, cardinals began to travel by air.
-Days before his resignation in February 2013,Pope Benedict XVI amended the rules to allow the cardinals to begin the conclave sooner if all voting cardinals are present.[10]
-Historically,sede vacante periods have often been quite lengthy, lasting many months, or even years, due to deadlocked conclaves.
+Days before his resignation in February 2013,Pope Benedict XVI amended the rules to allow the cardinals to begin the conclave sooner if all voting cardinals are present.[10]Sede vacante periods may be months or years long due to deadlocked conclaves, but are less than a month long most of the time.

-The longest period without a pope in the last 250 years was the approximately half year from the death in prison ofPius VI in 1799 and the election ofPius VII inVenice in 1800.
+The longest period without a pope in the last 250 years was the approximately half-year from the death in prison ofPius VI in 1799 and the election ofPius VII inVenice in 1800.

 Conclaves and papal elections are generally completed in short order, but there have been several periods when the papacy has been vacant for months or even years.